stevenbowler/ShoppingCartRecipe/README.md

 ## Shopping Cart Recipe

 Manage a list of Recipes and the needed ingredients using Angular10 with ngrx, SQL, and full Auth.
+Mar.
+27, 2021 was failing Azure pipeline due to Nuget <5.7 updated to 5.8.1

 This is a project by Steven Bowler